 This opening gives advocates like Brendan and Michael, along with their families, a new sense of independence.

 "It means coming to this precinct as a family is more doable than it's ever been, and we won't be separated by invisible barriers.
-Brendan will be able to access his own entertainment without us being present”, said Di McCarthy.
+Brendan will be able to access his own entertainment without us being present”

 Continuing to lead the way both nationally and internationally, Victoria is taking big steps to make public places more accessible and inclusive using universal design principles.